John Mearsheimer: Career

-Since 1982, Mearsheimer has been a member of the faculty of the Department of Political Science Faculty at the University of Chicago.
-He became an associate professor in 1984 and a full professor in 1987 and was appointed the R. Wendell Harrison Distinguished Service Professor in 1996.
+Since 1982, Mearsheimer has been a member of the faculty of the Department of Political Science at the University of Chicago.
+He started as an assistant professor in 1982, became an associate professor in 1984 and finally a full professor in 1987 and was appointed the R. Wendell Harrison Distinguished Service Professor in 1996.
 From 1989 to 1992, he served as chairman of the department.
 He also holds a position as a faculty member in the Committee on International Relations graduate program, and he is a co-director of the Program on International Security Policy.
+He is also a member of the board of directors of Inter-University Seminar on Armed Forces and Society and a member of the editorial boards of the academic journals International Security, Security Studies, Joint Forces Quarterly, Journal of Transatlantic Studies, Asian Security, China Security, and International Relations.
+He is also a member of the American Political Science Association and served as the co-chairman of its Commission on History, Social Science and International Security Affairs from 1987 to 1990.

-Mearsheimer's books include Conventional Deterrence (1983), which won the Edgar S. Furniss Jr. Book Award; Nuclear Deterrence: Ethics and Strategy (co-editor, 1985); Liddell Hart and the Weight of History (1988); The Tragedy of Great Power Politics (2001), which won the Lepgold Book Prize; The Israel Lobby and U.S. Foreign Policy (2007); and Why Leaders Lie: The Truth About Lying in International Politics (2011).
+Mearsheimer's books include Conventional Deterrence (1983), which won the Edgar S. Furniss Jr. Book Award from the from Mershon Center for International Security Studies; Nuclear Deterrence: Ethics and Strategy (co-editor, 1985); Liddell Hart and the Weight of History (1988); The Tragedy of Great Power Politics (2001), which won the Lepgold Book Prize; The Israel Lobby and U.S. Foreign Policy (2007), a New York Times Best Seller; and Why Leaders Lie: The Truth About Lying in International Politics (2011).
+Mearsheimer's work has been translated into numerous languages, including Chinese, Greek, Portuguese, Arabic, Indonesian, Polish, Spanish, and Turkish.

 His articles have appeared in academic journals like International Security and popular magazines like the London Review of Books.
-He has written op-ed pieces for The New York Times, the Los Angeles Times, and the Chicago Tribune.
+He has written op-ed pieces for the New York Times, the Los Angeles Times, and the Chicago Tribune.